enix/ansible-filebeat/README.md

 - make filebeat_version working again on debian with repo
 - check that filebeat service really enabled on system (not the case with basic installation) and so will start on boot
 - readd tls stuff when needed
+- A more complete version but without template of configuration is available here https://github.com/DavidWittman/ansible-filebeat.

 License
 -------